 If you want more info on connecting with people on through social media and the internet check out: The Kind Complete Guide to Social Media Marketing and The Kinda Complete Guide to Internet, Digital, and Mobile Marketing.

-The Kinda Complete Guide to Self-Promotion
+The Exceptionally Awesome Guide to Self-Promotion

 We understand you’re a humble person and that’s a great trait to have.
 The only problem is, that sometimes you have to brag about yourself!
 This humble self-bragging is what business people refer to as, “self-promotion.”
 Even if you are so down to earth that it feels uncomfortable to promote yourself, somebody’s gotta do it and that somebody is you!
 Self-promotion is more than just bragging about yourself though, it’s based around informing people of what you do, how you do it, and how good you are at doing it.
 You could be the best painter in the tri-state area but if you don’t tell anybody or show them your paintings nobody will ever know.